Saline Grace

-Saline Grace is a Germany-based alternative band that emerged from the German avantgarde band Nobility Of Salt and was founded by Ricardo Hoffmann and Ines Hoffmann (née Pollok) in 2005.
+Saline Grace is a Germany-based alternative band that was founded by Ricardo Hoffmann and Ines Hoffmann (née Pollok) in 2005 and emerged from the German dark wave band Nobility Of Salt.

 History

-1994 – 2004
+1994–2004

 Ricardo Hoffmann, singer, songwriter and multi-instrumentalist of Saline Grace, was born in the eastern border town of Frankfurt (Oder), Germany, on 21 January 1975.
 In 1994 he founded his first band project, becoming two years later, in 1996, the avantgarde band Nobility Of Salt.
 At that time the band consisted of René Hoffmann (vocal), Ricardo Hoffmann as Nobility Of Salt's songwriter (guitar, keyboards and percussion), Ines Pollok (guitar) and Stephan Weidner (bass).

 In 1997 the band released a first demo tape, The Evening Prayer, and moved to London, where soon afterwards Stephan Weidner left Nobility Of Salt, making room for Ines Pollok, who has assumed his role on bass until nowadays.

 Numerous UK gigs left appropriate traces on a further demo-tape, Through Clouds And Thoughtful Years, in 1998 and even the now defunct British music magazine Melody Maker took notice of Nobility Of Salt in its issue of 20 March 1999.

 "At the beginning of 2000 and after three years’ residence in Britain, the band worked on their first album in Berlin, Germany, releasing The Tremulous Sea a few months later.
 After releasing the EP The Silent Ship in 2002, followed a further album release, called Those Narrow Streets, in 2004.
 Due to organisational reasons, this should be the last Nobility Of Salt album for the time being."

-2005 - 2009
+2005–2009

 These developments paved the way for Saline Grace and in 2005 Ricardo Hoffmann began to work on material for the first Saline Grace album.
 On this occasion, he was supported by his wife and long-term bass player, Ines Hoffmann (née Pollok), who was born on 20 July 1976 in Frankfurt (Oder) as well.
 Joining the former band Nobility Of Salt in 1996, she has shared the musical trail, her fate as well as the inspirations with Ricardo Hoffmann until nowadays.
 Saline Grace released their critically acclaimed debut album, Border Town Shades, in September 2007.

 In 2009 Saline Grace and Nobility Of Salt were included in Music To Die For, a book by British music journalist Mick Mercer (Melody Maker), which is an encyclopedia of the alternative and gothic scene with descriptions, interviews and discographies of the bands.